valkey-io/valkey-doc/commands/hello.md

 When called with the optional `protover` argument, this command switches the protocol to the specified version and also accepts the following options:

 * `AUTH <username> <password>`: directly authenticate the connection in addition to switching to the specified protocol version.
 This makes calling `AUTH` before `HELLO` unnecessary when setting up a new connection.
-Note that the `username` can be set to "default" to authenticate against a server that does not use ACLs, but rather the simpler `requirepass` mechanism of Redis prior to version 6.
+Note that the `username` can be set to "default" to authenticate against a server that does not use ACLs, but rather the simpler `requirepass` mechanism.
 * `SETNAME <clientname>`: this is the equivalent of calling `CLIENT SETNAME`.